tuxslack/dotfiles-Henriquehnnm/README.md

 - **starship.toml**
   Configuration for [Starship](https://starship.rs/), a minimal and fast shell prompt.

 - **superfile/**
-  Extra scripts and utilities for further automation and customization.
+  Configs for simple and efficient File Manager TUI superfile

 ## Requirements